 2019 Science Week: Destination Moon

-This year, students explored big picture thinking to solve problems and explore current and past space programs, space operations and missions.
+In 2019, students explored big picture thinking to solve problems and explore current and past space programs, space operations and missions.
 Students participated in a series of activities in the classroom and across the school, including Science Scavenger Hunts, Scinema: Australian Science Cinema, brain teasers, engineering challengers, “tinkered” like astronauts in space, build electrical circuits and explored gravity and cohesion with bubbles.

 2020 Science Week